suffolklibraries/sljekyll/libraries/room-hire/framlingham-library/index.md

 * Cost: £8 per hour for community/charity/private bookings, £12 per hour for commercial/statutory bookings
 * Availability: All day subject to other bookings.
 Bookings outside library opening hours may attract an additional charge to cover staffing cost.

+# The Cell

+* Capacity: 6-8 people
+* Cost: £8 per hour for community/charity/private bookings, £12 per hour for commercial/statutory bookings
+* Availability: All day subject to other bookings.
+Bookings outside library opening hours may attract an additional charge to cover staffing cost.

 ## Other information

 * Limited on-site parking available.
 Public carpark available nearby.